jun159/Team3-Cassandra/README.md

 # Team3-Cassandra

 ## Introduction
 Cassandra benchmarking measures the performance of different data modeling with different set of nodes and clients.
-With comparison of different data modeling, this allows us to understand the most optimized database schema design for Cassandra.
+With comparison of different data modeling, this allows us to find out the optimized database schema design for Cassandra.

 ## Instructions
 ### 1. Install Datastax(>=3.9.0)